-We are extremely proud of the contributions made by the CDC and its employees who provide their expertise and insights daily to the dairy industry, efficiently, passionately and with great dedication.
-It is with immense gratification that we claim affiliation with an organization that is committed to the welfare, advancement, innovation and promise of a better future for the dairy industry.
+We are also extremely proud of the contributions made by the CDC and its employees who provide their expertise and insights daily to the dairy industry with efficiency, passion, and great dedication.
+It is with immense honour that we claim affiliation with an organization that is committed to the welfare, sustainability, innovation and promise of a better future for the dairy industry.